Chuo-ku Tourism Association Official Blog

 hatuinu201906.jpg

-In the precincts, you can't enter unless you hold a dumpling, so wait outside
+In the precincts, you can't enter unless you hold a dog, so wait outside

 hatuinu201907.JPG

-The day was the day of the first dog, and many people were visiting.
+On the day of the "first dog", many people were visiting.

 hatuinu201908.JPG